influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withSecondsAfterCompletion(secondsAfterCompletion)
 ```

-SecondsAfterCompletion is the number of seconds to live after completion
+"SecondsAfterCompletion is the number of seconds to live after completion"

 ### fn spec.ttlStrategy.withSecondsAfterFailure